 Below you see the score for multiple pianos or keyboards:

 The notes here are easy.
 What makes this ensemble tricky is the rhythm, which is different for every part.
-Getting it together is a challenge.
+Getting it together is a CHALLENGE.
+Therefore, assess your pianists!

 There are 5 parts to the ensemble, though parts 4 and 5 can easily be combined (and even added to part 1, 2, or 3).
 The reason for maintaining separate lines is so that different "instruments" can be assigned to each part, giving your keyboard players the illusion of a real brass ensemble.